Relevance to practice and research

-The Centre for Social Work Studies places considerable emphasis on practice-oriented education – in both the bachelor’s and master’s degree courses.
+The Centre for Education, Development and Services places considerable emphasis on practice-oriented education – in both the bachelor’s and master’s degree courses.
 Regional and national anchoring within professional practice, international networking, and the incorporation of addressees are also seen as beneficial for the development of social work as a profession and discipline.

-In order for representatives from the university and from professional practice to maintain an exchange with each other regarding current developments and innovations in the three practical fields of social work, social pedagogy and socio-cultural animation, and to drive these forwards collectively, the Centre for Social Work Studies cultivates regional and national practice-based partnerships.
+In order for representatives from the university and from professional practice to maintain an exchange with each other regarding current developments and innovations in the three practical fields of social work, social pedagogy and socio-cultural animation, and to drive these forwards collectively, the Centre for Education, Development and Services cultivates regional and national practice-based partnerships.

 Relevance to practice within the course is guaranteed by various practice-based elements.
 In the bachelor’s degree course, practical training (in the form of work placements, or as staff trainees) and practice-based projects are key components.